-I am a postdoctoral fellow with Prof Finale Doshi-Velez in the Data to Actionable Knowledge group.
+I am a postdoctoral fellow in the Data to Actionable Knowledge group, working with Prof Finale Doshi-Velez.

 I obtained my PhD in the Computational and Biological Learning lab at the University of Cambridge, supervised by Prof Richard E Turner and advised by Prof Carl Rasmussen.
 During my PhD, I designed algorithms for large-scale machine learning systems that learn sequentially without revisiting past data, are private over user data, and are uncertainty-aware.
 My PhD was funded by an EPSRC DTP award and a Microsoft Research EMEA PhD Award.
 I also held an Honorary Vice-Chancellor’s Award from the Cambridge Trust.